hydro-informatics/hydro-informatics.github.io/_build/html/_sources/troubleshoot/dbg-linux.md

 # Debugging Debian Linux

 Debian Linux is documented in a comprehensive [Wiki](https://wiki.debian.org/) with descriptions for setting up the system, installing software (packages), and tutorials for trouble shooting.
 This page provides guidance for problems that may occur in particular when Debian Linux is installed on a Virtual Machine (VM).

-## Particular problems
+## Particular Problems

-### Root drive is running out of disk space
+### Root Drive Is Running Out of Disk Space

 ```{tip}
 Read this entire section before taking action.
 Otherwise, you risk to unnecessarily allocate disk space.